isc-projects/bind9/doc/arm/reference.rst

    the same domains.
 When possible, closing "open" recursive servers is better.

-   Response rate limiting uses a "credit" or "token bucket" scheme.
+   Response-rate limiting uses a "credit" or "token bucket" scheme.
 Each combination of identical response and client has a conceptual "account" that earns a specified number of credits every second.
 A prospective response debits its account by one.
 Responses are dropped or truncated